 Many women undergoing superovulation will opt for gonadotropins.
 Gonadotropins are hormones that cause eggs to grow.
 These medicines are given by injection with a small needle, just beneath the skin.
 Many different brands are available, including Bravelle, Follistim, Gonal-F, Menopure and Repronex, but most are equally effective.

 Your physician will select the dose and brand prior to your treatment.
 Given in high doses, gonadotropins will cause multiple eggs to grow at the same time.
 A woman using gonadotropins requires close monitoring to ensure that she is not producing too many eggs.

 A woman will typically take three days of medication and then return for an ultrasound and blood work.
 Depending on how her ovaries respond, she will then be asked to return to the fertility clinic during the next one to three days for additional monitoring.

-Once the desired number of eggs is mature, the woman is given an hCG injection to cause ovulation.
+Once the desired number of eggs mature, the woman is given a human chorionic gonadotropin (hCG) injection to cause ovulation.
 If she is doing intrauterine insemination (IUI), she will return to the clinic 36 hours after the hCG injection for the insemination.

 How much does superovulation cost?